Juggernaut Books: History

-Juggernaut was founded by Durga Raghunath and Chiki Sarkar in September 2015.
+Juggernaut was founded by Chiki Sarkar in September 2015.
 Before co-founding Juggernaut, Sarkar was a publisher of Penguin India and founder-publisher of Random House India.
 Raghunath was the CEO of Network18 Digital, senior VP-Growth, at Zomato and also founded Firstpost.

 Juggernaut raised Rs 15 crores in its initial round of seed funding from Fabindia's chairman William Bissell; former CEO and co-founder of Infosys, Nandan Nilekani and MD of Boston Consulting Group, Neeraj Aggarwal.

 In April 2016, Juggernaut launched India's first mobile-publishing application.
 Priya Ramani was appointed as the editor-at-large for its digital properties in the same year.
 In February 2017, Raghunath resigned from the post of CEO and decided to continue as a shareholder.
 Simran Khara is the current CEO of the publishing house.

 In December 2017, Bharti Airtel acquired a strategic stake in the house.
 In March 2019, American publishing house HarperCollins joined in a partnership with Juggernaut Books, becoming their sales, distribution partner.